 On-Site Director's and staff on-site 24/7

-Participants will reside at D*Victoria Hotel in Orange Walk.
-Each room is equipped with air conditioning, ceiling fan and private bath.
+Participants will reside at D’Victoria Hotel in Orange Walk.
+Accommodations are based primarily on double occupancy with occasional use of triple rooms.
+Each room is equipped with air conditioning, ceiling fan, and private bath.

 CCSA Central Office